ecosense-au-dk/karibu-tutorial/quickstart.md

   * [Duma DB](http://users-cs.au.dk/baerbak/c/vm/Duma-RSA-MongoDB.zip)

 Unzip them in some suitable place.
-Start you VMWare player, select *Open a Virtual Machine* and select the VM.
+Start your VMWare player, select *Open a Virtual Machine* and select each of the VMs.

 ![VMWare Player](resource/vm-start.gif)